czarandy/czarandy.github.io/_stories/2006-over-the-hills.md

 <div class="center">* * *</div>

 Yvain awoke to find the situation markedly different.
 First of all, there was giant ogre head flying directly towards him.
 And he was no longer gagged or tied, though he still tasted the foul cloth the ogre had used.
-There was something else... something he couldn't quite figure out until---
+There was something else... something he couldn't quite figure out until—

 His savior was gone!